The CFO Role in Digital Transformation: Leader of the Pack

 Also, don't forget that, for the earliest historical period presented, management must also test for impairment in the opening goodwill balance as part of its opening balance sheet procedures.
 This is in addition to the subsequent recurring annual impairment tests, and maybe even trigger-based interim tests as well.

-As a best practice, our advice is to make certain you have the right resources lined up – both internally and externally – when thinking about valuations and everything else needed.
+As a best practice, our advice is to ensure you have the right resources lined up – internally and externally – when thinking about valuations and everything else needed.
 Suffice it to say, simply pulling all the different moving parts together can be a Herculean task, and certainly not something you should underestimate.

 Other Possible Sticking Points

 Although long-lived assets and goodwill are the chief troublemakers, other items can also be head-scratchers.
-But to avoid this already hefty mountain of insights from becoming even heftier, we're going to narrow further insights on possible sticking points to debt and income taxes.
+But to avoid this already hefty mountain of insights from becoming even heftier, we're going to narrow it all down to debt and income taxes.

 Obviously, any debt the carve-out entity issues itself goes on its balance sheet.
 This should also include any related interest expense and discounts associated with the debt.
 Thankfully, if the parent entity holds the debt and the carve-out entity doesn't guarantee it, you can usually exclude it from the balance sheet.

-From a tax provision perspective, ASC 740 requires an allocation of the consolidated current and deferred tax expense when a consolidated return is filed for a group of taxable entities that prepare separate financial statements.
-A carve-out entity itself may be a taxable entity or include one.
-When this is true, the allocation of tax expense is most often achieved through use of the separate return method.
+From a tax provision perspective, ASC 740 mandates allocating the consolidated current and deferred tax expense when a consolidated tax return is filed for a group of taxable entities that prepare separate financial statements.
+Also, a carve-out entity itself may be a taxable entity or include one.
+When this is true, the allocation of tax expense is most often achieved through the use of the separate return method.

 Equity on a Carve-Out Entity's Balance Sheet

-On the other hand, when the carve-out entity is a portion of one or a group of net assets rather than a full legal entity, the traditional equity captions everyone's used to seeing won't cut the mustard.
+On the other hand, when the carve-out entity is a portion of one or a group of net assets rather than a full legal entity, the traditional equity captions that everyone is accustomed to seeing won't cut the mustard.
 Instead, all equity components – not included in other comprehensive income (OCI) – are generally presented in an equity line item described as "net investment of parent."